Skip to content

 What file formats do you accept for 3D printing?

 We accept STL, OBJ, 3MF, PLY and native CAD files (STEP, IGES, SolidWorks, Fusion 360).
-STL is preferred with 0.1mm resolution.
-We'll notify you of any printability issues.
+For STL files, we recommend 0.1 mm chord deviation for optimal mesh quality.
+We review every file for printability and will notify you of any wall-thickness, overhang, or mesh issues before quoting.

-Can you handle both prototyping and small-batch production?
+Can you handle both prototyping and production volumes?

 Ready to Start Your 3D Printing Project?